efunneko/pub-sub-playground/README.md

 A browser tool that lets you experiment with Publish Subscribe messaging in a 2d-physics/3d-rendered environment.
 It currently supports Solace (SMF) messaging (MQTT coming soon)

+## NOTE

+Note that I have been alerted to a bug where when you change the name of the broker, all the portals that are already connected to that broker are confused.
+You need to click on each of those portals and simply hit Ok on their configuration.
+I will try to fix this asap, but in the meantime use this as a workaround.

 ## Get Started from Source
 ```
 git clone https://github.com/efunneko/pub-sub-playground.git